Rosuav/ThirdSquare/README.md

 Terminology
 ===========

+The fundamental action in the system is a validation or "touch".
+Every trip consists of a "touch on", as a passenger boards a vehicle (or enters the paid area of a railway station), and a "touch off", as the same passenger departs.
+If the touch off is not performed explicitly, a "presumed touch" is performed by the system - see below for details.

 A "normal trip" is one which a traveller with broad knowledge of the system would use to get from one origin to one destination.
 Fare calculation etc is all predicated on normal trips; if someone boards a vehicle, rides it to its